worbis/apps-sdk/doc/api.rst

 client the application has been installed within.
 The API allows sandboxed access to the client for tasks such as adding a torrent or an rss feed.

+For those that prefer to look at code instead of documentation, take a look at `api.js <api.js>`_.

 Sandbox
 =======